the-road-to-learn-react/the-road-to-react/manuscript/react-modern/async-await.md

 There is no way around asynchronous data when working on real world applications.
 There will always be a remote API that gives your frontend data, so you need to work with this data asynchronously.
 In our React application, we have started to resolve promises with then/catch blocks.
 However, in modern JavaScript (and therefore React), a more popular solution is using async/await.

 If you are already familiar with async/await or you want to explore [its usage](https://mzl.la/3AWyWaw) yourself, go ahead and change the code from using then/catch to async/await.
-If you have come this far, you could also consider to compensate the removal of the catch block for the error handling by using a try/catch blocks instead.
+If you have come this far, you could also consider compensating for the removal of the catch block for the error handling by using a try/catch blocks instead.

 Let's continue with the task here.
 First, you would have to replace the then/catch syntax with the async/await syntax.
 The following refactoring of the `handleFetchStories()` function shows how to accomplish it without error handling: